 (left) The view in April 2009; (right) the area seen from the southern end of the street

 Apart from the size of the street the view is not very different from that shown in the plate.
-For centuries Ponte S. Angelo had been the main bridge of Rome, but after the city was annexed to the Kingdom of Italy in 1870 town planners decided it could not be modified to suit the new needs of Rome.
-Ponte Vittorio Emanuele II, a new large bridge, was built downstream of the old one and a new street by the same name led to it.
+For centuries Ponte S. Angelo had been the main bridge of Rome, but after the city was annexed to the Kingdom of Italy in 1870 town planners decided it could not be modified enough to suit the new needs of Rome.
+In 1911 Ponte Vittorio Emanuele II, a new large bridge, was built downstream of the old one and a new street by the same name led to it.
 For this reason no major changes were made to the area where SS.
 Celso e Giuliano is situated.

 (left) SS.
 Celso e Giuliano; (right) detail of its fašade